Olaf Build Guide by Shadow BladeZ

 Greater Mark of Attack Damage

-- Greater Mark of Desolation: Greatly helps last hitting in the laning phase as-well as general use.
+- Greater Mark of Attack Damage: Greatly helps last hitting in the laning phase as-well as general use.

 - Greater Seal of Armor - Armor to make you more tankier while you decimate their carries.